benben6515/documents/README.md

 ## Courses

-For some people curiously what I learning from:
+For some people curious about courses which I took:

 - [Front-End resources(in Chinese)](https://hackmd.io/@benben6515/fe-resource)